latticelabs/Mitty-deprecated-/docs/tutorial.rst

     :language: json
     :linenos:

+Note that if we are happy with a default plugin parameter, we can omit that in the parameter file.

 Before we run the actual simulation, let's make sure the site frequency spectrum looks satisfactory

 .. command-output:: genomes dryrun tutorial/variations.json

 Let's run this command and create a database of simulated genomes

-.. command-output:: mkdir -p ../examples/demo/Out
-.. command-output:: genomes generate ../examples/demo/variations.json -v
+.. command-output:: genomes generate tutorial/variations.json -v

 (*Using the -v option will give detailed logger messages, using the -p option will give a progress bar*).

 Let's take a peek at the produced genomes database using the inspect function

-.. command-output:: genomes inspect ../examples/demo/Out/red_alga_genomes.db
+.. command-output:: genomes inspect tutorial/red_alga_genomes.db

 We can also take a look at the site frequency spectrum in the generated population, for chromosome 1, for example